-19 month old male with frequent abdominal pains, constipation, sleep disorders, hyperactivity and high irritability.
+19 month old male was presented with frequent abdominal pains, constipation, sleep disorders, hyperactivity and high irritability.
 Upon evaluation, developmental delay for speech was also evident.
 Two of his older siblings, when younger had significant issues with attention deficit hyperactivity disorder (ADHD) but less severe than the patient.

 The correct answer is...